Ethan House Group Home

-Ethan House Group Homes provide a temporary living arrangement for boys, ages 12-17, who are court-ordered into placement or referred from the county or state due to behavioral, emotional or legal issues.
+Ethan House Group Home provides a temporary living arrangement for boys, ages 12-18, who are court-ordered into placement or referred from the county or state due to behavioral, emotional or legal issues.
 Staff provide structure, supervision and guidance to help youth overcome their troubled past, with an ultimate goal of family and community reintegration.

 Who we Serve

-Ethan House serves approximately 25 kids each year, with issues ranging from mental health, emotional, behavioral, and academic problems to those with AODA problems, physical and sexual victimization issues, sexual offenders, and youth with delinquent behaviors.
+Ethan House serves approximately 25 youth each year, with issues ranging from mental health, emotional, behavioral, and academic problems to those with AODA problems, physical and sexual victimization issues, sexual offenders, and youth with delinquent behaviors.
+The home is licensed to serve eight boys, from 12-18 years old.

 To accomplish the youth’s reintegration into the family and community, our staff work closely with families, encouraging their involvement through home visits, phone contact, and monthly progress reviews.
 Individualized case management is provided with direct access to Family Services’ continuum of care and/or other community providers for services such as alcohol and drug abuse treatment, sex offender treatment, individual and family therapy, and/or psychological assessment.